 Thomas Jefferson, one of the founding fathers of the United States said, “Were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter.”
 Unfortunately for us in India, we seem to have neither a functioning government nor media.

-I hope you now understand why I don’t watch television news any more.
-I’m amazed that anyone watches at all.
+I’m pretty sure that by now you can understand why I don’t watch television news any more.
+I’m amazed that anyone watches it at all.
 Is a little competency and integrity too much to ask for?